codeguy/Slim-Extras/Views/README.markdown

 		'view' => new \Slim\Extras\Views\Twig()
 	));

-You will need to configure the Twig view's public `$twigOptions` and `$twigDirectory` properties.
-The `$twigDirectory` property is the relative or absolute path to the Twig library.
-The `$twigOptions` property is an array of Twig settings.
+If you are not using Composer to autoload project dependencies, you must also set the Twig view's public static `$twigDirectory` property; this is the relative or absolute path to the directory that conatins the Twig library.

+You may also set the public static `$twigOptions` property; this is an array of settings that customize the Twig library behavior.

 ## Mustache